Veterinary Acupuncture and Massage Help a Great Dane with Wobbler Syndrome

 We gradually moved the appointments to monthly.
 Over the past 2 years she has done well with maintenance treatments every 4-6 weeks.
 In the photo below, Izzi’s posture has returned to her normal show quality stature.

 Izzi gets a combination of massage and acupuncture that helps nerve function and decreases the muscle spasms that are part of her chronic condition.
-Dogs with Wobbler Syndrome can respond, like Izzi did, to the anti-inflammatory and other beneficial effects of acupuncture, but this does not cure the underlying condition.
+Dogs with Wobbler Syndrome can respond, like Izzi did, to the beneficial effects of acupuncture but this does not cure the underlying condition.
 Izzi will always have a narrow vertebral canal in her lower neck and thus will always be susceptible to re-injury.
 But the best that can be done for her is being done every day!

 She lives with a great family who give her all the love and attention a diva like Izzi could ever want.
 Acupuncture was just one of the many steps that were taken to give Izzi every chance to heal and to thrive.

 The summer of her initial injury in those weeks after returning from CSU, Izzi had round-the-clock care in a restricted area of the house.
-Regular rechecks with her neurologist, Dr. Stephanie Engel at Animal Hospital Specialty Center made sure Izzi’s nervous system was as healthy as it could be.
+Regular rechecks with her neurologist made sure Izzi’s nervous system was as healthy as it could be.
 She was slowly rehabbed back into her sleek athletic cover girl shape as her family carefully monitored her exercise, diet, medication and every moment of her fun-filled life.
 This month marks the 2 year anniversary of Izzi’s diagnosis and she is doing great.

 Izzi enjoys play time every day!